 Homes typically have at least five textures for the exterior.
 Brick, for example, is a common texture for chimneys, which can be found on many homes.
 Mixing different colors and textures on one home can help create diverse artistic appeal.
 New styles are emerging that lean toward natural elements.

-Call us today at Midwest Exteriors when you’re considering the aesthetics or practicality of home steel siding.
+Call us today at Midwest Roofing, Siding & Windows when you’re considering the aesthetics or practicality of home steel siding.
 We can help you with your Twin Cities home siding needs.